ulearn/ublog/wp-content/plugins/all-in-one-event-calendar/readme.txt

 * Revised Calendar UI and better filtering
 * Prominently featured event images, and Event Category default image
 * RSS event feed
+* Setting to select default start date, category and tag filters
 * WPML compatibility
-* Setting to select initial category and tag filters
 * Instantaneous events: events with start time only
 * Limit Upcoming Events widget to # of events
 * Better preservation of event location, categories and tags on import/export